Medvedev91/Option1/README.md

 I work on two projects: `Option1` and `timeto.me`.
 For each project, I use two apps: `Xcode` and `IntelliJ IDEA`.
 I got used to press `⌥-3` to always open `Xcode` and `⌥-4` to always `IntelliJ IDEA`.
 It means when I work on `Option1` I want `⌥-3` opens `Xcode - Option1` window, but when I work on `timeto.me` I want the same `⌥-3` but opens `Xcode - timeto.me` window.

-This is how I created and setup two workspaces:
+This is how I setup two workspaces:

 <p align="left">
   <img width="700" src="https://raw.githubusercontent.com/Medvedev91/Option1/refs/heads/main/Misc/Readme/workspaces.png">